heyJonBray/PinDAO/README.md

 ## Conclusion

-This document outlines the vision for PinDAO, an ETH-based decentralized storage incentivization layer for IPFS.
+This document outlines the vision for Pin.sol, an ETH-based decentralized storage incentivization layer for IPFS.
 The protocol leverages Ethereum's security, liquidity, and composability to create reliable distributed storage with fair access for all participating nodes.

-By providing direct economic incentives for IPFS pinning through a balanced queue system, PinDAO helps bridge the gap between decentralized storage technology and practical applications that require persistence guarantees.
+By providing direct economic incentives for IPFS pinning through a balanced queue system, Pin.sol helps bridge the gap between decentralized storage technology and practical applications that require persistence guarantees.

 ---